-- Combine the cardamon and melted butter and divide evenly between 15 of the muffin holes (leave the remaining muffin holes unfilled).
-Then divide the brown sugar evenly between the muffin holes.
+- Combine the cardamom and melted butter and divide evenly between 15 of the muffin holes (leave the remaining muffin holes unfilled), then divide the brown sugar evenly between the muffin holes.
 Next add chunks of pineapple to each hole, squeezing the pieces in tightly.
 Set pan aside whilst you prepare the cake batter.

 - Sift the flour and baking powder into a bowl and stir through the coconut.
 Set aside.

 - Using an electric mixer, cream the butter and castor sugar until light and creamy.
 This usually takes about 5 minutes.
 Next add the eggs, one at a time, beating well between each addition.
 Add the vanilla and beat to combine.

 - Now add half of the flour/coconut and mix in gently on low speed, then pour in half of the coconut milk and mix until just combined.
 Repeat with the remaining flour and coconut milk and mix on low speed until just combined.

 - Divide batter between the muffin holes, then transfer to the oven and bake for 25 minutes or until firm to touch and golden brown.
 Depending on your oven you may need to rotate the muffin trays after 20 minutes to ensure even cooking.
 NOTE: If you are cooking a whole cake bake for 50-55 minutes.

 - To check if the cakes are ready, insert a cake tester or thin skewer in the centre of a couple of the cakes if it comes out clean the cakes are ready.
 If there is batter clinging to it the cakes need to be cooked for a little longer, try 5-minute increments.